Roadside Picnic: Section 1

-The story revolves around Redrick "Red" Schuhart, a tough and experienced young stalker who regularly enters the Zone illegally at night in search of valuable artifacts for profit.
+The story revolves around Redrick "Red" Schuhart, a brutal and experienced young stalker who regularly enters the Zone illegally at night in search of valuable artifacts for profit.
 Trying to clean up his act, he becomes employed as a lab assistant at the International Institute, which studies the Zone.
-To help the career of his boss, whom he considers a friend, he goes into the Zone with him on an official expedition to recover a unique artifact (a full "empty"), which leads to his friend's death later on.
-This comes as a great shock when the news reaches Redrick, drunk in a bar, and he blames himself for his friend's fate.
+To help the career of his boss, whom he considers a friend, he goes into the Zone with him on an official expedition to recover a unique artifact (a full "empty"), which later leads to his friend's death.
+That comes as a great shock when the news reaches Redrick, who is drunk in a bar, and he blames himself for his friend's fate.
 While Redrick is at the bar, a police force enters looking for stalkers.
 Redrick is forced to use a "shrieker" to make a hasty getaway.
-Red's girlfriend Guta is pregnant and decides to keep the baby no matter what.
-It is widely rumored that incursions into the Zone by stalkers carry high risk of mutations in their children, even though no radiation or other mutagens had been detected in the area.
+Red's girlfriend, Guta, is pregnant and decides to keep the baby no matter what.
+It is widely rumored that incursions into the Zone by stalkers carry high risk of mutations in their children even though no radiation or other mutagens have been detected in the area.
 They decide to marry.

 Section 2

-Disillusioned Redrick returns to stalking.
-In the course of his joint expedition into the Zone with a fellow stalker named Burbridge (a.k.a.
-"The Vulture"), the latter steps into a substance known as "hell slime," which slowly dissolves his leg bones.
-Amputation must be urgently performed in order to avoid Burbridge losing his legs entirely.
-Redrick pulls Burbridge out of the Zone and drops him off at a surgeon, avoiding the patrols.
-Later on Redrick is confronted by Burbridge's daughter, who gets angry at him for saving her father.
-Guta has given birth to a happy and intelligent daughter, fully normal but for having long, light full body hair and black eyes.
-They lovingly call her the "Monkey".
-Redrick meets with his clients in a posh hotel, selling them a fresh portion of the Zone artifacts, but what they are really after is "hell slime".
+Disillusioned, Redrick returns to stalking.
+In the course of his joint expedition into the Zone with a fellow stalker, named Burbridge (a.k.a.
+"The Vulture"), the latter steps into a substance known as "hell slime" (“witches jelly” in the older English translation), which slowly dissolves his leg bones.
+Amputation must be urgently performed to avoid Burbridge losing his legs entirely.
+Redrick pulls Burbridge out of the Zone, avoids the patrols, and drops him off at a surgeon.
+Later, Redrick is confronted by Burbridge's daughter, who gets angry with him for saving her father.
+Guta has given birth to a happy and intelligent daughter, who is fully normal but for having long, light full body hair and black eyes.
+They lovingly call her the "Monkey," Redrick meets with his clients in a posh hotel and sells them a fresh portion of the Zone artifacts, but what they are really after is "hell slime".
 It is hinted that they want it for military research.
-Redrick claims he does not have it yet and leaves.
-Shortly afterward Redrick is arrested, but escapes.
-He then contacts his clients, telling them where he hid the "slime" sample that he had smuggled out previously.
-Redrick insists that all the proceeds from the sale be sent to Guta.
-He realizes that the "slime" will be used for some kind of weapon of mass destruction, but decides he has to provide for his family.
+Redrick claims not to have it yet and leaves.
+Shortly afterward, Redrick is arrested but escapes.
+He then contacts his clients and tells them where he hid the "slime" sample that he had smuggled out.
+Redrick insists for all proceeds from the sale to be sent to Guta.
+He realizes that the "slime" will be used for some kind of weapon of mass destruction but decides that he has to provide for his family.
 He then gives himself up to the police.